Family Education Rights and Privacy Act (FERPA)

 Student Rights and Responsibilities

-Before applying to Eastern International College, students have the right to receive accurate and comprehensive information about the College, including that which is related to admissions, financial aid, student life, academic policies, etc.
+Before applying to Eastern International College, students have the right to receive accurate and comprehensive information about the College, including that which is related to admissions, financial aid, student services, academic policies, etc.

 Before applying to Eastern International College, students have the responsibility to research various academic institutions and understand said institutions’ individual programs, practices, and policies, including those of Eastern International College.